girishsukukumar/FreeRTOSexamples/MemoryManagement/README.md

 * They can be the source of difficult to debug errors if the heap space is allowed to grow into memory used by other variables.

 ## 3. Memory Allocation schemes in FreeRTOS
+FreeRTOS is when need to  memory it wont use malloc(), instead it calls pvPortMalloc().
+FOr freeing memory instead of calling free(), it calls vPortFree().  pvPortMalloc() has the same prototype as the standard C library malloc() function, and vPortFree() has the same prototype as the standard C library free() function. pvPortMalloc() and vPortFree() are public functions, so can also be called from application code.

+Unlike in Linux,  pvPortMalloc() and vPortFree() are not a single implementation for memory allocation and freeing.
+Instead there are five different implementations of these apis which are available in FreeRTOS.
+Each implementation is used for differnt contexts.
+Each implmentation is implemented in five different source files, heap_1.c, heap_2.c, heap_3.c, heap_4.c and heap_5.c.
+Each one of them are five different  memory allocation schemes in FreeRTOS.